AramKarimi/camerafeed-demo/README.md

 Demo that shows an external server listening to the camerafeed, doing object detection and returning the objects back to the skill.

+We have changed original version and insted of furhat camera, you will connect to your laptop camera and use video as a input for object detection application.

  1. Install Python3 and pip3, and make sure they are accessible from the command line.

  2. Install the python requirements (preferably in a virtual env.)